Tips for Finding Lost Indoor-Outdoor Cats

 Think like a cat – specifically like your cat.
 If you know your cat’s usual territory outdoors, that is the area you search first.
 Then expand outward.

 Look around and think about what could have happened.
 Have any neighbors recently moved, gone on vacation, or is their home under construction?
-Do your neighbors have sheds in their backyards?
+Do your neighbors have garages or sheds in their backyards?
 Could your cat have been mistakenly trapped inside a garage or shed?
 Could your cat be injured and can’t make it home?

 Search for places your cat could be trapped in or hiding (in case of injury).
 Bring a flashlight (even during the day because cat’s eyes reflect light) and check everywhere.
 Look inside drain pipes or storm drains, heavy brush, garages, basement crawl spaces; and under sheds and decks.